Buying A Home For Resale Value

 A Well-Designed Floor Plan

-These days, buyers like homes with open floor plans, high ceilings, large rooms and lots of light, which is particularly important in the Pacific Northwest due to the often cloudy weather.
+These days, many Austin new home buyers like homes with open floor plans, high ceilings, large rooms and lots of light.
 Larger master bedrooms, master baths and kitchens are always popular.
 Reasonably sized secondary bedrooms are important as well.
 Total bedrooms should be at least three if not four.
 In general, the more bathrooms a home has, the better the resale potential.
 If it's a multi-level home, there should be at least a half bath on the main floor.
 At minimum, the home should have two bathrooms.
 Ample storage and closet space, preferably throughout the home, is also important.

 Curb Appeal, Landscaping & Maintenance